Expert Forensic Musicology & Litigation Support

 Yes — our team includes ethnomusicologists with diverse expertise across East Asian, diasporic, and global musical traditions.
 This allows us to contextualize musical works across a broad range of genres and cultures, which is especially helpful in cross-cultural disputes or cases involving traditional or hybrid music practices.

-Discuss Your Case in Confidence
+Discuss Your Matter in Confidence